xapple/crest4/README.md

     $ pip3 install crest4
     $ conda install -c conda-forge -c xapple crest4

 Once the installation completes you are ready to use the `crest4` executable command from the shell.
-The reference databases are downloaded automatically during first run, so this might take some time depending on your internet connection.
+Please note that the reference databases are downloaded automatically during first run, so this might take some time depending on your internet connection.

+Finally, in order to search these databases, you will also need either BLAST or VSEARCH installed.
+You can obtain these with these commands on Linux:

+    $ aaa

+Or these commands on macOS:

+    $ aaa

 ### Troubleshooting